Controlling exposure part 2: metering modes

 - Center-weighted metering

-- Matrix metering (Nikon), evaluative metering (Canon), zone metering (Sony)
+- Matrix metering (Nikon), evaluative metering (Canon), multi-zone metering (Sony)

 What’s the difference between the metering modes?